Gallipoli, Apulia: Transportation

 Nearest airports are Brindisi, 88 km, and Bari, 200 km.
-Gallipoli can be reached from both of them via a modern freeway, the state road 101.
+Gallipoli can be reached from both of them via a freeway, the state road 101.

 By train, it is connected to Lecce by the Ferrovie Sud-Est.

 Economy

 In past times the economy of Gallipoli was based on the international wine and oil commerce.
 Nowadays its most important activities are based on fishing and tourism.

 Tourism is enjoyable throughout the year, due to the mild climate.
-Numerous are also the celebrations (civil and religious).
+Numerous festivals, both civil and religious, are also held.
 These include the Carnival, Easter and all the parades, Sant'Agata, and the Santa Cristina celebrations in July.

 Gallipoli also boasts a very recently built harbour for private boats, located just steps from the bottom of the main Corso Roma.

 The summer season starts in May and ends in October, when the weather is almost invariably hot and clear.